 - get a new car key.

 Being left without a car key is a constraint and a source of concern.
-To avoid any worry: prepare in advance.
+To avoid any worry, consider car key replacement and prepare in advance.
 Entrust your duplicate to someone trustworthy.
 And if you do not have a duplicate, have your key reproduced and entrust it to a loved one.